Kjos/OculusGoStreamer/README.md

 ## Todo
 - Improve latency.
 TCP makes it so packets can get stacked.
 Needs to send and receive frame timestamps to be able to read the actual latency and account for it.
 (Done)
 - Browser side pull up menu so more options can be accessible.
+(Done)
 - Such as fullscreen support.
+(Done)
 - Or switching displays.
 - Improve input latency for mouse cursor.
 Don't know why or if it can be improved much, but I think it can.
 (Mostly done by fixing the video latency.
 Don't think it can be improved anymore.)
 - Support bluetooth keyboard and other controllers.